Chrisocal21/cfolio/COMMANDS.md

 ```bash
 npm run automate progress
 ```
-Same as `npm run progress` - updates progress tracker.
+**What it does:** Same as `npm run progress` - updates progress tracker.

+**Details:**
+- Identical functionality to `npm run progress`
+- Part of the larger automation suite
+- Can be chained with other automation commands
+- Outputs completion stats to console

+**When to use:** When running multiple automation tasks together.

 #### 2. Auto-Commit Progress
 ```bash
 npm run automate commit
 ```
-Automatically commits progress changes to git with timestamp.
+**What it does:** Automatically commits progress changes to git with timestamp.

+**Details:**
+- Runs progress update first
+- Checks git status for changes to PROGRESS.md or PORTFOLIO-BUILD-GUIDE.md
+- Stages only the progress-related files
+- Creates a commit with auto-generated message including current date
+- Does nothing if no changes detected
+- Does NOT push to remote (you control when to push)

+**When to use:** Quick way to save progress updates without manually writing commit messages.

 #### 3. Generate Component
 ```bash
 npm run automate component <ComponentName>
 ```
-Creates a new React component with TypeScript and CSS module.
+**What it does:** Creates a new React component with TypeScript and CSS module.

+**Details:**
+- Generates a functional React component with TypeScript
+- Creates matching CSS Module file with basic styling
+- Uses proper naming conventions (PascalCase for component)
+- Includes imports and export statement
+- Pre-configured with section structure and placeholder content
+- Both files are immediately ready to use

 **Example:**
 ```bash
 npm run automate component PhotoGallery
 ```
 Creates:
-- `src/components/PhotoGallery.tsx`
+- `src/components/PhotoGallery.tsx` - Component with basic structure
-- `src/components/PhotoGallery.module.css`
+- `src/components/PhotoGallery.module.css` - Scoped styles

+**When to use:** Starting a new feature or section to save time on boilerplate.

 #### 4. Generate Sitemap
 ```bash
 npm run automate sitemap
 ```
-Creates `public/sitemap.xml` for SEO optimization.
+**What it does:** Creates `public/sitemap.xml` for SEO optimization.

+**Details:**
+- Generates XML sitemap following sitemap.org protocol
+- Includes all main pages with priority and change frequency
+- Helps search engines discover and index your pages
+- Updates automatically each time you run the command
+- Located in `public/` so it's accessible at `/sitemap.xml`
+- Includes: Home, Photography, Projects, About, Contact pages

+**When to use:** After adding new pages, or before submitting site to Google Search Console.

 #### 5. Performance Check
 ```bash
 npm run automate check
 ```
-Runs basic performance checks on your build.
+**What it does:** Runs basic performance checks on your build.

+**Details:**
+- Verifies that `.next/` build directory exists
+- Confirms successful build completion
+- Reports on static page generation
+- Reminds you to run Lighthouse for detailed metrics
+- Quick sanity check before deployment
+- Requires running `npm run build` first

+**When to use:** After building, to quickly verify everything compiled correctly.

 #### 6. Extract TODOs
 ```bash
 npm run automate todos
 ```
-Scans all TypeScript/JavaScript files for `// TODO` and `// FIXME` comments.
+**What it does:** Scans all TypeScript/JavaScript files for `// TODO` and `// FIXME` comments.

+**Details:**
+- Recursively searches entire `src/` directory
+- Finds comments containing `// TODO` or `// FIXME`
+- Reports file path, line number, and comment text
+- Helps track in-code tasks and technical debt
+- Useful for team collaboration and code reviews
+- Outputs in easy-to-read format

+**When to use:** Before major releases, during code reviews, or planning sprint work.

 #### 7. Run All Automations
 ```bash
 npm run automate all
 ```
-Executes all automation tasks in sequence:
+**What it does:** Executes all automation tasks in sequence.

+**Details:**
+- Runs in order: progress → sitemap → todos → performance check
+- Each task's output is shown in console
+- Continues even if one task has warnings
+- Comprehensive health check of your project
+- Takes 2-5 seconds depending on project size
+- Great for pre-deployment verification

+**Includes:**
-- Updates progress
+- Updates progress tracker
-- Generates sitemap
+- Generates fresh sitemap
-- Extracts TODOs
+- Extracts all TODO comments
 - Runs performance check

+**When to use:** End of day wrap-up, before pushing major changes, or weekly project health check.

 #### 8. Show Help
 ```bash